yosh-max-code/ufc-betting-engine/README.md

 implemented @staticmethod
 for utility and calculation, in this case a checker for title eligibility if wins are 10 and above in record '10-x-x'

+## **08/06/2026** ##
+implmenting some numpy calculations such as np where for filtering arrays and np.dot to multiply and sum arrays for a single weighted value